mna/0value/posts/agora v0.2: closures, coroutines and for..range.md

 }
 ```

-The range on objects take a single argument (see "testdata/src/78-range-object.agora" for more examples):
+The range on objects takes a single argument (see "testdata/src/78-range-object.agora" for more examples):

 ```
 // Output: a, 0